shadowaxe99/loco/ARCHITECTURE_DIAGRAMS.md

 Data flow diagrams provide a visual representation of how data flows through the application.
 They can be very helpful in understanding the overall system architecture.

-Unfortunately, as a text-based AI, I'm unable to create visual diagrams.
-However, I can describe what the data flow might look like in this application:

 1. **User Input**: The application starts by collecting user input through the command line.
 This includes details for a recurring event.

 2. **Google Calendar API**: The application interacts with the Google Calendar API to fetch upcoming events and create a new recurring event.
 The API returns data about the events.